 With a Metro T+ ticket you can travel in zones 1 and 2, both on Metro and RER.
 This covers a good part of the main attractions of the city, such as the most important museums in Paris.

-If your stay in Paris is going to be prolonged(from 4 days in Paris, more or less) and you plan to use the Metro very often, it will usually be better for you to buy one of the existing passes.
+If your stay in Paris is going to be long(4 days or more in Paris) and you plan to use the Metro very frequently, you will usually be better off buying one of the existing passes.
 Note that this transport is no longer included in the Paris Pass tourist card, although it is still interesting for visits.

 - Paris Visite: until some time ago, this pass was included in the Paris Pass, but now it is necessary to buy it separately.
 Its possession allows unlimited travel for a period ranging from 2 to 6 days, depending on the mode for which you pay.
 It also includes discounts for some attractions.